This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-When we last visited the camp in March 2019, we thought the food was unfussy, hearty and although not fine-dining, it was really quite good.
+When we last visited the camp, we thought the food was unfussy, hearty and although not fine-dining, it was really quite good.

 For breakfast, toast and fresh fruit were on the table, and the waiter took our order for a cooked breakfast.
 This included eggs of your choice, bacon, sausages, baked beans and sweet pancakes.